Lzythinker/Project-Elk/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook file to /etc/ansible.
+- Copy the playbook file to /etc/ansible/roles.
-- Update both config files to include the ELK VM Private IP address(10.2.0.4)
+- Update both Hosts/config files to include the ELK VM Private IP address(10.2.0.4), webservers/elkservers
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_